h2oai/tutorials/H2O/introduction-to-machine-learning-with-h2o-3-regression/introduction-to-machine-learning-with-h2o-3-regression.md

 ![deep-neural-network](assets/deep-neural-network.jpg)

 In the image above, you can see a neural network with two hidden layers, and with an input and output layer.
 We can say that the input layer has six neurons, the first hidden layer has four neurons, while the second hidden layer has 3, and lastly, the output layer has one neuron.
 A neural network can have as many hidden layers as the user may find suitable.
 Although deep learning models can solve almost any problem, they tend to be slow and can be hard to use and tune.
-Nowadays, none of the most popular deep learning frameworks is TensorFlow, as it is an open-source AI library that allows users to create different types of neural networks with many layers.
+Nowadays, one of the most popular deep learning frameworks is TensorFlow, as it is an open-source AI library that allows users to create different types of neural networks with many layers.
 Tensorflow allows you to build Deep Neural Networks(DNNs), which are feedforward multilayer neural networks, among other types of models.
 TensorFlow also provides DNNs models for classification and for regression use cases as different models.

 #### So why H2O’s Deep Learning?